MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/show-multiple-views.md

  - A music player app that lets users see what's playing while browsing through a list of other available music
  - A note-taking app that lets users copy information from one page of notes to another
  - A reading app that lets users open several articles for reading later, after an opportunity to peruse all high-level headlines

+To create separate instances of your app, see [Create a multi-instance UWP app](../../launch-resume/multi-instance-uwp.md).

 ## What is a view?